OpenMiNET/OpenMiNET/README.md

 Please feel free to join  our discord if you feel like contributing or need some help getting started.
 * [Discord](https://discord.gg/J4ZfR87) - Join our Discord server

+### I decided to rename OpenAPI to OpenMINET to avoid confusion.

 ## Setup & Getting Started

-Great to see you are interested in using OpenAPI.
+Great to see you are interested in using OpenMiNET.
-The steps required to get a server running using OpenAPI are probably a little different then what you might expect.
+The steps required to get a server running using OpenMiNET are probably a little different then what you might expect.
 No worries tho!
 Just follow the following steps closely and you'll have your server up & running within a few minutes.

 #### Step 1.
 Acquiring the required binaries.

-OpenAPI requires a custom MiNETServer instance to work properly, so the default MiNET.Server executables won't work.
+OpenMiNET requires a custom MiNETServer instance to work properly, so the default MiNET.Server executables won't work.
 You can either compile OpenAPI.Server yourself or you can download pre-compiled binaries [HERE](https://ci.appveyor.com/project/kennyvv/openapi/branch/master/artifacts)

 #### Step 2.